digitalreplica-playground/test-notes/README.md

-# Git Notes Template
+# Test Notes

-Use this template to create a git-notes repository.
+This is a simple repository to test automation